 The Middle East Music Ensemble and its director Wanees Zarour are using similar methods this fall to create a recording of a piece titled “Picture” by Armenian-Turkish-American composer Ara Dinkjian.
 Zarour created his own arrangement of the piece to fit the size of his ensemble, and he then created a backing track that 40 of the ensemble members are using to record their parts individually.
 In addition to recording the work, the ensemble met with the composer via Zoom to learn more about his style, the piece, and his inspirations.
 Zarour hopes to release the final recording in early December.

 Other instructors have made use of popular apps that allow the combination of multiple performance videos into one.
-Jean-Christophe Leroy, who leads the Department’s newest ensemble, the Afro-Cuban Folkloric Ensemble, used the app to create a virtual performance with his ensemble.
-Leroy began by recording his part as a foundation for the performance.
-Then he invited each of the students in his ensemble to contribute their parts as collaborators.
+The Afro-Cuban Folkloric Ensemble, used the app to create a virtual performance with his ensemble.
+Each of the students in the ensemble contributed their parts as collaborators.

 The Percussion Ensemble, led by John Corkill, worked in collaboration with Clare Longendyke and the Chamber Music Program to do something similar.
 Together, students and performance program directors recorded the world premiere of a new piece by UChicago Ph.D. composer Andrew Stock.
 “We spent time over Zoom ‘rehearsing’ the soundworld that fit Andrew’s piece, discussing the deeper meaning behind the work… and understanding Andrew’s unique approach to notation,” explained Longendyke.
 After discussing balance, tone production, and other elements that would usually be addressed in person, each member of the ensemble recorded their part remotely before everything was put together digitally.